Everything We Think We Know About Meghan Markle & Prince Harry's Honeymoon

 That event was, seemingly, Prince Charles' 70th birthday party.
 (They celebrated the event six months early.)

-Wherever these royals are off to, we can't wait to see vacay pics.
+Wherever these royals are off to, we can't wait to see holiday pics.

 Advertisement